obpy/obpy/src/doc/source/core-dev/pluginsystem.rst

   plugins [1]_, make sure it's a valid Python name!
 * *provides* - This tells the OpenBlox plugin manager what virtual plugins [1]_ your plugin provides.
-If your plugin provides more than one virtual plugin, their names should be seperated by commas.
+If your plugin provides more than one virtual plugin, their names should be separated by commas.

 We have to actually write your plugin's code now.
 Type the following into a file called ``my_plugin.py``, located inside the ``my-plugin`` directory you made earlier: